Aurora

 Aurora, the mythological messenger God who carried the dreams of Morpheus is the name given to this rich, amber-flora fragrance with notes of carnation.
 Although Lyra was the first floral released in the line, Aurora was the first fleshed out flower perfume I created.

-I realize now in hindsight that it would have been much easier to develop one wood chord that would be used in all of of my perfumes, but alas my inner artist was the one in control when I first started out.
-By the way, I prefer to use the word chord, instead of the term "accord", in most perfume circles you will notice they use the French accord.
+I realize now, in hindsight, that it would have been much easier to develop one wood chord used in all of of my perfumes, but alas my inner artist likes complexity.
+By the way, I prefer to use the word chord, instead of the term "accord", in most perfume circles you will notice they use the French word accord.
 To be honest, I never quite understood the concept of using a word in a different language than the one we speak in.

 "Mystical rays of luminous light